estebanmunchjones2019/email-signature/Readme.md

 # Build your custom email signature with HTML and CSS

-There are plenty of online email signature generators out there, but none of the free ones convinced me.
-Some of them had nice layouts, but the icons had low quality and were blurry.
+Tired of typing your name at the end of every email you send?
+In this article you'll learn how to build your own email signature with HTML and CSS and style it your own way.

-So..., I decided to build my own email signature, and style it my own way, to truly represent me.
-Here is the final product, that has **social media icons, phone number, email and website that can be clicked and redirect people to links!!**
+Here is the final product you can build, that has **social media icons, phone number, email and website that can be clicked and redirect people to links!!**

 ![](./screenshots/product.jpg)